Promoting environmental archaeology worldwide

 Small grants will now be offered for up to £750 (c. €850 /c.
 US $900) together with one Research Grant of up to £2000 (c. €2300/c.
 US $2500).
 On your application form please indicate which grant you are applying for: either the £750 or £2000 grant.
 Grants cannot cover the cost of equipment or conference attendance or costs that should normally be covered by developers or larger funding bodies (e.g. AHRC, NERC, ERC) funding other areas of the same project.
 Costs that may be covered include travel and accommodation for visits to research facilities, fieldwork, scientific analyses or time buy-out for those working in the commercial sector and wishing to carry out research beyond that funded by developers.
 Grants may also be used for research start-up or pilot projects.

-The application form can be downloaded from below.
-The evaluation criteria are also listed below, so please do take them into account when you are preparing your application.
+The application form can be downloaded below.
+The evaluation criteria are also listed here, so please do take them into account when you are preparing your application.

 Conditions of Acceptance of Grant